ishanasahota/rnd_chemical_inventory_final/README.md

 In the "Program/script" setting, specify the path for the app. (or click browse and go find it) Click finish!

+For whoever has the crontab alerts, at the end of each day, you need to redowload the newest copy of excel to your mac and then save it- this way the alerts and deletion will be accurate and based off of the most recent information. i know it's annoying, but put an alert in- python does all the hard part!!

 With either crontab or task scheduler, the goal is to run the code daily/weekly so that the reorder updates will be up-to-date and accurate!